Voted Best Long Island Divorce Lawyer

 • Abandonment: If your spouse moves out and stays separated from you for at least one year, then you may have a claim for divorce based on abandonment.

-• Imprisonment: If your spouse is incarcerated for a term of three years or more, you have grounds for divorce.
+• Imprisonment: If your spouse is incarcerated for three years or more, you have grounds for divorce.

-• Adultery: In New York, adultery is grounds for divorce unless you encouraged your spouse to commit adultery, reconciled after discovering the adultery, or committed adultery yourself.
+• Adultery: In New York, adultery is grounds for divorce unless you encourage your spouse to commit adultery, reconcile after discovering the adultery, or commit adultery yourself.
 Filing for divorce on an adultery claim is not an option if it has been more than five years since the affair took place.
-You must be prepared to prove your claim with evidence other than your own testimony.
+You must be prepared to prove your claim with evidence other than your testimony.

-• Living under a separation agreement or judgment of separation: If you have lived apart from your spouse for a least one year pursuant to legal separation, you may have grounds for a conversion divorce, which would finalize the dissolution of your marriage.
+• Living under a separation agreement or judgment of separation: If you have lived apart from your spouse for at least one year under legal separation, you may have grounds for a conversion divorce, which would finalize the dissolution of your marriage.

 What are the pros and cons of filing for divorce on grounds in New York?

-Filing no-fault has many advantages: It takes a contentious issue off the table and allows couples a greater level of privacy.
-This often sets an amicable tone for the divorce proceedings that allow for a swifter resolution on the remaining issues.
+Filing no-fault has many advantages: It takes a contentious issue off the table and allows couples greater privacy.
+This often sets an amicable tone for the divorce proceedings, allowing for a swifter resolution of the remaining problems.
 However, petitioners may have personal or pragmatic reasons for citing grounds.
-An abused spouse may want vindication.
-A member of a community that disfavors divorce may feel the need to put certain justifications on record.
-Some parties may also choose to bring a spouse’s destructive behavior before the court in the hopes of influencing decisions on property distribution, child custody, or spousal maintenance.
-What works in some cases may not work in others, so you should be sure to consult an experienced divorce lawyer before deciding to make grounds part of your divorce strategy.
+An abused spouse may want payback.
+A member of a community that disfavors divorce may feel the need to put specific justifications on record.
+Some parties may also choose to bring a spouse’s destructive behavior before the court to influence decisions on property distribution, child custody, or spousal maintenance.
+What works in some cases may not work in others, so you should consult an experienced divorce lawyer before deciding to make grounds part of your divorce strategy.

-Simonetti & Associates can advise you about grounds for divorce based on your personal circumstances.
-At our offices in Syosset and Water Mill, we offer flexible hours for your convenience.
+Simonetti & Associates can advise you about grounds for divorce based on your circumstances.
+Our offices in Syosset and Water Mill offer flexible hours for your convenience.
 Call today at 877-385-2560 or contact us online to schedule your free consultation.

 Request A Free Consultation